gregkroon/F5Utility/README.md

 ## Implementation in Harness

-1. Create a delegate profile to pull go_build_main_go binary
+1. Create a delegate profile to pull go_build_main_go binary from the repo

 2. Example Shell script step in Harness